edvardwd/TTK4235-Microcontroller/README.md

 - Havan Palo Darbandi

 ## Simple C project on a nRF52832 microcontroller
-The project tries to answer the tasks described in main.pdf at this [link](https://github.com/ITK-TTK4235/lab_3/releases/tag/0.0.16).\
+The project tries to answer the tasks described in the TTK4235 microcontroller lab description.
-Disclaimer: This project is only tested on the computers at <em>Sanntidssalen</em>.

 ### Contents
 | Folder | Description |